 In August 2017, we completed our Private Placement in which a select group of institutional investors and other accredited investors, certain of whom are affiliated with our directors and officers, purchased our equity securities.
-Pursuant to the Securities Purchase Agreement, we sold (i) an aggregate of 5,872,120 shares of our common stock at a price of \$2.65 per unit (each common stock unit consisting of one share of our common stock and a warrant to purchase 0.375 shares of our common stock), (ii) an aggregate of 2,285,952 Preferred Shares at a price of \$13.25 per unit (each preferred stock unit consisting of one Preferred Share and a warrant to purchase 1.875 shares of our common stock) and (iii) warrants to purchase up to an aggregate of 6,488,205 shares of our common stock at an exercise price of \$4.64 per share that expire on December 31, 2019.
+Pursuant to the Securities Purchase Agreement, we sold (i) an aggregate of 5,872,120 shares of our common stock at a price of \$2.65 per unit (each common stock unit consisting of one share of our common stock and a warrant to purchase 0.375 shares of our common stock), (ii) an aggregate of 2,285,952 Preferred Shares at a price of \$13.25 per unit (each preferred stock unit consisting of one Preferred Share and a warrant to purchase up to an aggregate of 6,488,205 shares of our common stock at an exercise price of \$4.64 per share that expire on December 31, 2019.
 The gross proceeds from the Private Placement were \$45.8 million.
-After giving effect to the costs related to the Private Placement, the net proceeds were \$42.5 million.
+After giving effect to the costs related to the Private Placement, the net proceeds were \$45.5 million.

 We have never been profitable and have incurred net losses in each annual and quarterly period since our inception.
-For the years ended December 31, 2017, 2016 and 2015, we have incurred consolidated net losses of \$48.2 million, \$57.9 million and \$48.0 million, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$264.2 million.
+For the years ended December 31, 2018, 2017 and 2016, we have incurred consolidated net losses of \$34.5 million, \$48.2 million and \$57.9 million, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$298.7 million.

-Substantially all of our net losses resulted from costs incurred in connection with our development of and clinical trials for ATYR1940 and ATYR1923, our other research and development programs (including ORCA) and from general and administrative costs associated with our operations.
+Substantially all of our net losses resulted from costs incurred in connection with our development of and clinical trials for our product candidates, our other research and development costs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future, at least until we apply for and receive regulatory approval for our product candidates and generate substantial revenues from its commercialization, if ever.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the nature and extent of our research and development expenses and clinical trials.
 We expect our expenses will fluctuate in connection with our ongoing activities as we:

-- conduct clinical trials of ATYR1923 and any additional product candidates we may develop, including any product candidates from our ORCA program; - continue our research and product development efforts; - manufacture preclinical study and clinical trial materials; - expand, protect and maintain our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel, if and when necessary, to execute on our business plan and create additional infrastructure to support our operations as a public company; and - implement operational, financial and management systems.
+- conduct clinical trials of ATYR1923 and any additional product candidates we may develop; - continue our research and product development efforts; - · manufacture preclinical study and clinical trial materials - · expand, protect and maintain our intellectual property portfolio; - seek regulatory approvals for our product candidates that successfully complete clinical trials; - hire additional staff, including clinical, operational, financial and technical personnel, if and when necessary, to execute on our business plan and create additional infrastructure to support our operations as a public company; and - · implement operational, financial and management systems.